Howdy! Welcome to Snixy Kitchen. I’m Sarah (aka Snix) – a California girl married to a Texas boy.

 What you won’t find traces of in my cooking: cilantro, bleu cheese, and cooked ricotta cheese.
 As of May 8th 2013, I cut gluten out of my diet in a last-ditch effort to combat chronic migraines.
 Many earlier recipes have flour in them, but if you’re looking for gluten-free recipes, you can find them here.
 Soon you’ll be able to find these noted in my recipe index.

 Where it all began…

 When I was young, my mom taught me the unparalleled pleasure of homemade baked goods (and of licking the spatula as soon as the cookies hit the oven).
 At that age, it’s unbelievable that someone can figure out how to put these seemingly unrelated components together into something so delicious (it’s as awe-inspiring as watching your parents drive from one place to the other without even thinking).
 The idea of a recipe is utterly preposterous when you don’t yet know how to read; my mom was a magician and I wanted to be just like her.

-In college, I cooked to ensure nourishment, and occasionally dabbled in a few of my mom’s and Big Sarah’s (my namesake and home chef extraordinaire) passed-on and time-tested recipes.
-When I moved to Philadelphia, my roommate Ashley and I began preparing nightly dinners as a way to let off steam from the surely stressful day we had in our classrooms.
-Upon my return to California, and more specifically, to a neighborhood where not taking advantage of the local shops would have been a crime, cooking became a more serious endeavor of mine.
-I tried to cook my way through the multitudes of seasonal vegetables available at the produce market down my street.
-The constraint?
-A 26 square foot kitchen with only one cabinet and a refrigerator in the living room space.
+As a theatre major in college, I cooked between rehearsals to ensure nourishment, and occasionally dabbled in a few of my mom’s and Big Sarah’s (my namesake and home chef extraordinaire) passed-on and time-tested recipes.
+When I moved to Philadelphia to teach math after college, my roommate Ashley and I prepared nightly dinners as a way to let off steam from the surely stressful day we had in our classrooms, but fresh seasonable produce was not yet part of my vocabulary.
+In 2009, I moved back to California, and more specifically, to a neighborhood where not taking advantage of the local shops would have been a crime, and cooking became a more serious endeavor of mine.
+Seasonal cooking.